vedantmaldhure13/MyFirstRepo/README.md

-This repo is formy git tutorial
+This repo is formy git tutorial.